dome9/terraform-provider-dome9/website/docs/r/attach_iam_safe.html.markdown

 ## Import

-Cloud account IAM safe can be imported; use `<AWS CLOUD ACCOUNT ID>` as the import ID.
+Cloud account IAM safety can be imported; use `<AWS CLOUD ACCOUNT ID>` as the import ID.

 For example: